 Hellenic Kouzina Greek Cafe: Authentic Greek food at its finest.
 During the warmer months enjoy al fresco dining in their lovely courtyard.

 1794 The Whiskey Rebellion: A strong emphasis on locally-sourced food and sustainability with a menu that reflects the roots of the community.

 Tatiana’s Restaurant: Mediterranean and Ukrainian cuisine

-Smoke & Pickles Artisan Butcher Shop: More than just a butcher shop, the menu is rooted in local and sustainable food and offers Old World charm with a refreshing twist of modern culinary artistry.
+Smoke & Pickles Artisan Butcher Shop: Combines the best of a traditional hometown butcher shop with the modern locally-sourced food movement.
+The menu is rooted in local and sustainable food and offers Old World charm with a refreshing twist of modern culinary artistry.

 Larsen Meadworks: A delicious line of innovative honey wines.

 The Winery at The Long Shot Farm: Offers more than 10 wines all made from grapes grown, processed, and bottled on-site.

 Grand Illusion Hard Cider: The first cidery in Pennsylvania to have 100% of its front-of-house staff qualified as cider certified professionals.

 Click here for a complete list of restaurants.